Dimantarian/chunky_monkey/README.md

 - View the results in MLFlow (launched from within the notebooks)

 > NOTE: Given the nature of RAG, running these from scratch can take some time and can be resource intensive.
 Some example outputs have been provided throughout in the chunking_Strategies/data folder to allow for quick exploration.
 Feel free to update the parameters at the top of the experiment notebooks and / or use different models in your .env file to try running your own experiment and compare the results

+## What you'll find in this repo

+- An approach to experimentation that can be used for any data / ML problem (see experiments)
+- An overview of 2 popular chunking strategies and a comparisson (that is only valid for the data used in this experiment!)
+- A comprehensive overview of the decisions, and influencing factors when deciding on a chunking strategy
+- Pre generated evaluation data, and experiment results
+- Python code that is not suitable for production!